eponsonby/ATP-Support/job-announcement-playbook/details/requirements/conditions-of-employment.md

 </div>
 <div class="usajobs-recruitment-joa-playbook-details__do-not">
   <h4><span class="fa fa-times"></span> Do Not</h4>
-  * Do not include this text in Qualifications or any other section — it should only appear once and only in Conditions of Employment.
+  * Do not include this text in **Qualifications** or **Duties** or any other section — it should only appear once and only in Conditions of Employment.
 </div>
 </div>